Donald Trump Deletes Another Tweet, Expert Says He Might Be Breaking The Law

 Apart from deleting the tweets, there are other actions by Mr. Trump that may already have violated the Constitution.
 According to California Congresswoman Maxine Waters, Donald Trump’s executive orders that ban the refugees from Muslim-majority countries to enter the United States for a period of 90 days may point in the direction of his removal.

 Donald Trump’s rumored connections with Russian leader Vladimir Putin has also caused consternation in the entire political circles.
 According to major publication outlets, the American president at one point even defended Putin over claims that he murders his enemies.
-Even Maxine Waters think that Trump’s connection with Putin is something which everyone should be looking into.
+Even Maxine Waters thinks that Trump’s connection with Putin is something which everyone should be looking into.

 “I do believe that there is a connection between the Ukraine and Donald Trump and of course Russia.
 I think that he colluded with Putin during the election and that hacking and everything that took place.
 I think that it’s there, we just have to dig deeper, do the investigation and find it,” she further added.

 However, removing a sitting president is not as easy as it sounds.
-Any number of the online petitions will not remove Donald Trump as it the job of the House and Senate.
-And after the presidential election, both the House and Senate are represented by Republicans.
+Any number of the online petitions will not remove Donald Trump as it os the job of the House and Senate.
+And after the presidential election, both the House and Senate are represented mostly by Republicans.
 So, it would be difficult to remove their own first choice of president.

 Do you think that by deleting his tweets, Donald Trump might have violated the Presidential Records Act of 1978, and the rumors about his connections with Vladimir Putin are enough reasons to remove him from the presidency?
 Tell us your views in the comments below.